Murder of Jason Martin-Smith: Investigation

 In February 2002, police begun searching an area of Kelk Wood for human remains following another tip-off.
 Police also searched the lock-up used to dismember Martin-Smith but found insufficient evidence or criminal intelligence.
 Police attempted to charge Torpey, Searle and McNicol for the murder of Martin-Smith, but the case was dropped in March when the Crown Prosecution Service did not agree with the charges.

 Sussex Police reopened the case in 2014 with more witnesses coming forward.
 One suspect, Torpey, had died in the intervening years.

+In March 2023, Sussex Police searched an area of woodland near Marley Lane, Battle after receiving new information through a 'viable' tip-off.
+After a week of searching with specialist teams, police called off the search with no evidence of the body found.

 Sentencing

 In February 2015, four men were arrested in connection with the murders of Martin-Smith and Millen.
 The following day, Mark Searle and Steve McNicol were charged with murder and conspiracy to kidnap.
 They appeared at Lewes Crown Court a week later and were remanded in custody.